suryaKurella/1Announce-1/features.md

    * The Navbar acts as a one-stop solution for navigating through the entire application.
 It has the options like `About`, `Broadcast`, `Announcements`, `Logout` and `User Profile`.
    * The `Broadcast` option helps in broadcasting the message to the selected channel once the required information is filled by the user.
-   * We have implemented the `Log out` feature which logs the user out from the application.
+   * We have implemented the `Log out` feature which logs the user out from the current session.
+   * Once the user session ends, all the navbar options are auto hidden.
+   * For Security reasons all the navbar options will only be displayed to the authenticated user.

 6. Global Routes